nodogsplash/nodogsplash/docs/source/binauth.rst

           # Allow client to access the Internet for one hour (3600 seconds)
           # Further values are upload and download limits in bytes.
 0 for no limit.
           echo 3600 0 0
+          exit 0
+        else
+          # Deny client to access the Internet.
+          exit 1
         fi
         ;;
       client_auth|client_deauth|idle_deauth|timeout_deauth|ndsctl_auth|ndsctl_deauth|shutdown_deauth)